Baked tempeh meatballs are the “meatiest”, most delicious vegan meatballs you’ll ever make. (Ready in about 40 minutes.)

-How to Sear Tempeh Meatballs in the Oven
+How to Make Tempeh Meatballs (Step-by-Step Photos)

 Serving Suggestions